Mahmoud Ibrahim, Certified Personal Trainer with a Bachelor's Degree in Athletic Training and Sports Science.

 - Acting as a stimulus for other lifestyle changes.

-This article discusses the special considerations of exercise program design for the following populations with this diseases: hypertension, coronary artery disease, diabetes mellitus, asthma, osteoporosis, and arthritis.
+This article discusses the special considerations of exercise program design for the following populations with these diseases: hypertension, coronary artery disease, diabetes mellitus, asthma, osteoporosis, and arthritis.

 Hypertension is a condition in which blood pressure is chronically elevated above